-Bon Homme County has adopted a zoning ordinance that pertains to wind energy systems.
-The ordinance limits sound levels of WES to 45 dBA at occupied receptors, unless a signed waiver or easement is obtained from the owner of the residence.
-Charles Mix County is only zoned in the townships, and because there are no turbines proposed for the townships, there are no zoning requirements for the Project within Charles Mix County (i.e., no zoning noise limits).
-Hutchinson County does not have a numerical noise ordinance.
+Bon Homme County has adopted a zoning ordinance that pertains to large wind energy systems.
+The ordinance limits "noise levels produced by the LWES to 45 dBA, average A-weighted sound pressure at the perimeter of occupied residences existing at the time the permit application is filed, unless a signed waiver or easement is obtained from the owner of the residence."
+Charles Mix County is zoned at the township level and, because no turbines are sited in organized townships, there are no zoning requirements for the Project within Charles Mix County.
+Hutchinson County has no numeric noise ordinance.

-Because there are no limits in Charles Mix and Hutchinson counties, the Bon Homme County ordinance sound level limit was used as the design goal for all areas of the Project.
 Therefore, the design criteria for the Project is 45 dBA at occupied receptors, unless a signed waiver or easement is obtained from the owner of the residence.